ecoAPM/xunit.ts/README.md

 If no filename is provided, results will be output to `sonar.xml`.

-Note that this currently only works if built tests are output to the `dist` directory.
+Note that this currently only works if built tests are output to a directory parallel to their source: e.g. `tests` to `dist/tests`.

 ## Assertions